rahamat-ds/BAAP/README.md

 If you found any bugs or have a feature request, create an issue.
 If you want to improve the work, then
 ```
-Fork the Repo -> Create a Branch -> Ensure all tests pass -> Open a Pull Request
+Fork the Repo ⇒ Create a Branch ⇒ Ensure all tests pass ⇒ Open a Pull Request
 ```

+### If you liked this work, consider giving it a Star. 🌟